artefactual/archivematica-docs/index.rst

 Administrator manual
 ====================

-The administrator manual is intended for archivists, librarians, and/or systems administrators who are responsible for installing, configuring, setting up, and maintaining Archivematica and related systems.
+The administrator manual is intended for systems administrators who are responsible for installing, configuring, setting up, and maintaining Archivematica and related systems.

 .. _home-install: